-So, let us assume, that the nucleus is stationary, does not contribute to the overall kinetic energy of the atom that is already there in the centre of mass, which is not considered here.
-Therefore, if you write to the kinetic energy and the potential energy operator for the hydrogen atom, it will be in terms of the operators.
-It will be p square 1 by 2m e minus z e square by 4 pi epsilon naught r, which is the classical coulombic energy of interaction between the positive and the negative charge.
-This p square, which is an operator, is given by p x square plus p y square plus p z square, the three components of the momentum in a coordinate system, which is probably fixed in the nucleus itself for arguments.
+Therefore, if you write to the kinetic energy and the potential energy operator for the hydrogen atom, it will be in terms of the operators, it will be p square 1 by 2 m e minus z e square by 4 pi epsilon naught r, which is the classical columbic energy of interaction between the positive and the negative charge.
+And this p square which is an operator is given by p x square plus p y square plus p z square.

-And then, of course, p x is replaced by the derivative operators, so that the Hamiltonian becomes minus h bar square by 2m e dou square by dou x e square plus dou square by dou y e square plus dou square by dou z e square, where these are the coordinates of the electron with respect to that origin.
+The 3 components of the momentum in a coordinate system which is probably fixed in the nucleus itself for arguments and then, of course p x is replaced by the derivative operators, so that the Hamiltonian becomes minus h bar square by 2 m e dou square by dou x e square plus dou square by dou y e square plus dou square by dou z e square, where these are the coordinates of the electron with respect to that origin and then, you have the potential energy minus z e square by 4 pi epsilon naught r and r is in principle greater than 0 and less than or equal to infinity.
+At infinity of course the coulombic interaction is 0, therefore here the boundary includes the entire three dimensional world, the whole universe.

-And then, you have the potential energy minus z e square by 4 pi epsilon naught r.
-And r is in principle greater than 0 and less than or equal to infinity.
-At infinity, of course, the coulombic interaction is 0, therefore here the boundary includes the entire three-dimensional world, the whole universe.
-So, the boundaries are explicitly, x is from minus infinity to plus infinity, y is from minus infinity to plus infinity.
+So, the boundaries are explicitly accessed from minus infinity to plus infinity, y is from minus infinity to plus infinity and also z is from minus infinity to plus infinity.